atakanaltok/awesome-useful-websites/README.md

 ### Disposable Email
 * https://temp-mail.to/
-<br> Free and reliable temporary email address w/o registeration
+<br> Free and reliable temporary email addresses with no registeration

 ## Hard Sciences